nexus-lab/ezsetup/README.md

     sudo su postgres -c "createdb ${POSTGRES_USER}"
     sudo su postgres -c "cat api/database/migrations/*.sql | psql -d ${POSTGRES_USER}"
     ```

-4. Run `make install` to install requirements for the `frontend` and `api` projects;
+4. Install requirements for the `frontend` and `api` projects
-5. Run `make run-worker` to start a redis-queue worker
-6. Run `make run-api` to start the `api` server, or `make run-frontend` to start the `frontend` server.
-Run `make test`
-to execute tests.

-## With Vagrant

-1. Install VirtualBox and Vagrant;
-2. Copy `.env.example` file to `.env` and fill in necessary fields;
-3. Run `vagrant up` from your project root directory (Windows users need to run this command as administrator to avoid
-the symlink error);
+    ```bash
+    make install
+    ```

+5. Start a redis-queue worker, the API service, and the frontend service using

+    ```bash
+    make run-worker
+    make run-api
+    make run-frontend
+    ```

 ## With Docker

 1. Install Docker and docker-compose;
-2. Copy `.env.example` file to `.env` and fill in necessary fields.
+2. Copy `.env.example` file to `.env` and fill in necessary fields as described in step 2 of the [source code installation](#from-source).
 3. Run `docker-compose up` from your project directory to bring up services.
-To execute tests, run

-    ```bash
-    docker-compose -f docker-compose.test.yml up --abort-on-container-exit
-    ```
+4. To update the containers to have the lastest EZSetup source code, stop the containers using `docker-compose down`,
+and then rebuild and restart the containers using `docker-compose up --force-recreate --build`

 ## Contributing